react-native-device-info/react-native-device-info/README.md

 Gets the device unique ID.
 On Android it is currently identical to `getAndroidId()` in this module.
-On iOS it uses the `DeviceUID` uid identifier.
+On iOS it uses the `DeviceUID` uid identifier or generates random UUID if IDFV is not available.
+On iOS 14.5 or earlier, you must request IDFA access.
+For example use [react-native-permissions](https://github.com/zoontek/react-native-permissions).
 On Windows it uses `Windows.Security.ExchangeActiveSyncProvisioning.EasClientDeviceInformation.id`.

 #### Examples